 We create clinical evaluation reports, in partnership with the manufacturer, to provide a complete picture of clinical use of your device.
 To ensure the clinical evaluation report is comprehensive, we compile and synthesize information from wide-ranging sources, including:

 Based on the evidence gathered, we can identify potential gaps where notified bodies may want to see additional information.
-We have experience in developing evidence that can fill those gaps in your clinical evaluation report.
+We have experience in developing evidence that can fill those gaps in your report.
 This involves creation (in collaboration with the client) or update of a post-market clinical follow-up (PMCF) plan, which may include:

 MED Institute can also assist with the transition from European Union (EU) Medical Devices Directive, MEDDEV 2.7/1, to Regulation (EU) 2017/745 (known as EU-MDR).
 We assess the following to ensure the new requirements are met: